mtlynch/mtlynch.io/_posts/2018-05-10-progress-since-quitting.md

 By the third day, I started to feel overwhelmed.
 I realized that I could spend the next two weeks doing nothing but responding to feedback about my post.
 Many of my readers were asking what I was working on post-Google.
 What was I going to say?
 "Well, I've primarily been focused on the quick dopamine hits I get when I see notifications about this post."

-{% include image.html file="more-messages.png" alt="Me, responding to feedback" max_width="750px" img_link=true %}
+{% include image.html file="more-messages.jpg" alt="Me, responding to feedback" max_width="750px" img_link=true %}

 ## Managing feedback

 One of the people who reached out to me was Stephanie Hurlburt.
 She's the co-founder of a [successful graphics startup](http://www.binomial.info/) and is well-known in the community for her insightful [blog posts](http://stephaniehurlburt.com/blog-archive/) and [Twitter threads](https://twitter.com/sehurlburt).

-She sent me a nice message about the post and offered her availability if I ever wanted advice.
+She sent me a kind message about the post and offered her availability if I ever wanted advice.
 I had been following Stephanie for months before she reached out to me, and I knew that she received a high volume of messages.
 I asked her how she manages it, and she shared this helpful suggestion:

 >...it is 100% okay to take a month or more to respond to someone, and expect a response back.
 It is even okay to take a year to respond to someone, but maybe don't expect a response back then (they've probably moved on to other things).
 So in other words, you don't need to tackle every message as it comes in, you can have a day a month where you just power through them.
 >